Provides list of your Top 10 potential toner abusers

-Our excessive toner alert (ID315) tells you when a supply order is entered and the customer is using too much toner.
-This weekly report ID758 helps you focus on your biggest toner problems and whether they are profitable or not.
-We are looking at pages billed versus pages shipped and the machine(s) with the biggest difference (column 11) is your biggest problem.
+Our alert ID315 tells you when a supply order is entered and the customer is using too much toner.
+This process helps you focus on your biggest toner problems and tells whether they are profitable or not.
+We are looking at pages billed versus pages shipped and the machine(s) with the biggest difference is your biggest problem.
 This alert will show you the Top 10 potential problem contracts for both color and black/white toner types based just on toner usage vs. billed clicks.
 So it might be worth sending someone onsite to see if there are stocks of toner for devices not under contract with you.

 2. Group Number = identifies the contract or customer the reported group belongs to